Turtle ship: History

 The first references to older, first-generation turtle ships, known as gwiseon (/ko/), come from 1413 and 1415 records in the Annals of the Joseon Dynasty, which mention a mock battle between a gwiseon and a Japanese warship.
 However, these early turtle ships soon fell out of use as Korea's naval preparedness decreased during a long period of relative peace.

 Turtle ships participated in the war against Japanese naval forces supporting Toyotomi Hideyoshi's attempts to conquer Korea from 1592 to 1598.
 Korean Admiral Yi Sun-sin, who won all battles against the Japanese Navy, is credited with designing the improved turtle ship.
-From their first appearance in the Battle of Sacheon, his turtle contributed to winning 16 battles against the Japanese fleet under the command of various Daimyos primarily from Western Japan, though under the command of Wŏn Kyun the Joseon Navy suffered a devastating defeat in the Battle of Chilcheollyang.
+From their first appearance in the Battle of Sacheon, his turtle ships contributed to winning 16 battles against the Japanese fleet under the command of various Daimyos primarily from Western Japan, though under the command of Wŏn Kyun the Joseon Navy suffered a devastating defeat in the Battle of Chilcheollyang.
 It is unknown precisely how many of Yi's Turtle Ships were constructed.
 The cost of one of these armored warships would have been high, especially if the deck was lined with hexagonal iron plates as some sources suggest.